Frequently Asked Questions (FAQ’s)

 How do I pay my dues?

-Are dues optional?
+Are HOA dues optional?
 What happens if I do not pay them?

 No, HOA fees are not optional.
-Every homeowner must pay them.
-Your monthly payments are due within 15 days of the billing date.
-A late fee of 1.5% per month applies for past-due methods.
+Every homeowner is legally required to pay them.
+Monthly payments are due within 15 days of the billing date.

 When are fees due?

-Assessments are due on the 1st of the month for the month that they are billed.
+HOA Assessments are due on the 1st of each month for that billing month.

 Why do we have a HOA?